CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **Location:** Elder Library
 - **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library

-### Green Be Gone! - ShrineCO

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Colorful Ooze Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 1 each:
-  - Afeppti
-  - Crilum
-  - Eguley
-  - Elobre
-  - Fraite
-  - Kenkom
-  - Lekhop
-  - Otpar
-  - Roaki
-  - Sothai
-  - Spodo
-  - Zainga
-- **Rewards:** 50 Shrine Stones
-- **Recommendations:** Obviously you pick this up immediately so that you can double up any other quests.
-It's not quite as intimidating as it looks: there might be a dozen monsters, but they're mostly quite tiny.

-### Green Ooze Invasion - ShrineGO

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Green Ooze Shrine Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 1 each:
-  - Mini Ooze
-  - Tryi Ooze
-  - Wowtri Ooze
-  - Balli Ooze
-  - Froji Ooze
-  - Whaly Ooze
-  - Yawni Ooze
-  - Wavi Ooze
-  - Giant Ooze
-  - Giant Ooze House
-- **Rewards:** 50 Shrine Stones
-- **Recommendations:** Look at all these entries for your bestiary!
-Look at all the Shrine Stones!
-You've got this!

 ### Guard Your Feet - 3PC